ayda-lc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently pursuing a master's degree in public history at Carleton University.
-This site, developed in the Guerrilla Digital Public History class at Carleton University, will log the progress and development of a project that will make use of digital tools to interact with history in public spaces.
+This site, developed in a Guerrilla Digital Public History class, will log the progress and development of a project that will make use of digital tools to interact with history in public spaces.